Returning to Rutgers

 Step 3: Required Check-In +

-Upon arrival in the United States, you must check in with the Center for Global Services.
+Upon arrival in the United States, you must check in with the Rutgers Global - International Student and Scholar Services (ISSS).
 Use your Rutgers NetID and password to login to your RGlobal account to complete your information through the check-in form (available under “Orientation” in the RGlobal portal, on the left side menu under "Students," or on the top menu on this website).

 Even though you may have checked-in in the past, regulations require that you complete this process again to ensure that your legal status is activated appropriately.
 Failure to complete this process can jeopardize your legal status.